 The Fire Marshal is hereby authorized to promulgate such additional rules and regulations as may be necessary to assure the firesafety of vending units.

 Shall request or accept any tip or gratuity where no exchange of merchandise is effected or no service is rendered.

 Conduct any vending activities in violation of any rule or regulation promulgated by the Chief of Police, Commissioner of Environmental Services or Fire Marshal pursuant to this chapter or by the Monroe County Health Department with respect to vending.

 No person shall engage in business as a solicitor or attempt to engage in business as a solicitor except at the location reported by said person to the City.

 Sell, offer for sale or deliver goods or services from a sidewalk or alongside a roadway to an operator or occupant of a motor vehicle that is stopped, standing or parked on a street where stopping, standing or parking is prohibited.

-Nothing herein contained shall be construed so as to prevent any person having an established place for the transaction of business within said City from soliciting orders in such line of business from customers at such place of business or from taking orders by telephone when telephone orders are received at such place of business and from filling and delivering the same nor so as to prevent the sale of newspapers or milk, the sale of the latter to be governed by the provisions of the law and ordinances applicable thereto.
+Nothing herein contained shall be construed so as to prevent any person having an established place for the transaction of business within said City from soliciting orders in such line of business from customers at such place of business or from taking orders by telephone or other communications device when orders are received at such place of business and from filling and delivering the same nor so as to prevent the sale of newspapers or other products, the sale of which shall be governed by the provisions of the law and ordinances applicable thereto.